TANAYTAPANSHU/First-Canvas-App-in-Power-App/README.md

 # My first Power App 👨‍💻🙌 : India Magnificient Masterpiece

-Made this app as an experiment the power of #lessCodeMorePower.
+Made this app to explore the power of #lessCodeMorePower.
 Making a power app was really a great experience , learned a lot of things during making this app and helped me to explore the Power Apps.

 ## Using the app explore the heritages and tourists spots of India.
 I hope , it connects to alot of people